What is a digital badge?

-When you’ve earned your VDCI digital badge, you will receive an email from Acclaim, inviting you to accept your badge.
-You will need to create an account on Acclaim and confirm your email address.
+When you’ve earned your VDCI digital badge, you will receive an email from Credly, inviting you to accept your badge.
+You will need to create an account on Credly and confirm your email address.
 Then you’ll be able to accept and share your badge.

-*Please note this link will take you to the Acclaim platform, a third party whose privacy practices differ from VDCI’s.
-If you provide personal data to Acclaim, your data is governed by their privacy statement.
+*Please note this link will take you to the Credly platform, a third party whose privacy practices differ from VDCI’s.
+If you provide personal data to Credly, your data is governed by their privacy statement.